 Weekend mornings = frantically running around the house, doing laundry, maybe working out, running errands, “did I forget to take off my make-up last night?”, and paying bills.
 Basically, the opposite of relaxing and enjoyable.
 Hey life!
 Slow down.

 I made today’s sour cream crumb cake just for this very special spring weekend.
-I don’t think anyone can ever turn down a classic crumb cake, especially one with that tempting cinnamon swirl.
-It makes me weak at the knees.
-Every.single.time.
+I don’t think anyone can ever turn down a classic crumb cake, especially one with a tempting cinnamon swirl hidden inside.

 To keep things simple, there’s only one streusel recipe.
 Half will go into the center of the crumb cake and the other half will go on top.
 The streusel is made from brown sugar, flour, cinnamon, and cold butter.
 That butter must be chilled and absolutely not soft in the slightest.
 Why the emphasis on cold?
 The streusel needs to maintain some of its structure in the oven or else it will all sink to the bottom of the cake.
 Make sure the streusel is in pea-sized crumbs as you cut in the cold butter.
 Like so:

 Is it appropriate to just eat all the crumbs off first?

 The cake doesn’t really even NEED glaze, but then again breakfast doesn’t really even NEED this many buttery cinnamon crumbs so let’s add glaze.
 And it will sink down into every nook and cranny of the bumpy streusel topping.

 I mean, really.
 Look at this ridiculous breakfast to pair with your lazy weekend morning and mimosa. 🙂Print

 Skip the bakery and make indulgently rich and buttery sour cream crumb cake at home this weekend.